 If you believe you have grounds for a false advertising claim, you should seek legal help right away.
 A class action attorney can help you join forces with other consumers and follow all the appropriate steps of a class action lawsuit to hold the at-fault company liable.

 At Wilshire Law Firm, our class action lawyers who go up against some of the largest corporations in order to achieve just compensation for consumers.
-To find out if our team can assist you with your case, call us today at (800) 501-3011 for your FREE consultation or fill out our online form.
+To find out if our team can assist you with your case, call us today at (800) 501-3011 for your FREE consultation or fill out our online contact form.